NUAASCS/MT-OpenGEODE/README.md

 # MT-OpenGEODE
-a mult-task Ada code generator for SDL, reusing the existing tool OpenGEODE
+A mult-task Ada code generator for SDL, reusing the existing tool OpenGEODE